lilaspourpre/acl-2020/_posts/2019-11-03-author-reviewer-profile.md

 - <b>April 03, 2020:</b> Accept / Reject Notifications
 - <b>July 5, 2020:</b> Conference starts

-Your cooperation is critical to the success of ACL 20 and future ACL conferences.
+Your cooperation is critical to the success of ACL2020 and future ACL conferences.
 We appreciate your time and effort!

 <h2> Commonly Asked Questions </h2>